Sunday, March 3, 2019

 I'll start with this lighthouse,

-Fauvel Lighthouse,
+Fauvel Lighthouse, also known

-in it's original location.
+in its original location.

 It was moved in the 1990's to